pseudonym42/Zametki/C/Dynamic Memory Allocation.md

 ## realloc()

-This function changes the size of memory block on heap and returns a pointer to the ne block of memory.
+This function changes the size of memory block on heap and returns a pointer to the new block of memory.
 It allows to make the change witout loosing the content.
 However, one needs to be extremly careful with `realloc` so not to create dangling pointers.
 See example below:
 ```c
 int *ptr1 = (int*) malloc(5 * sizeof(int));
 int *ptr2 = ptr1;